woutdenolf/wdncrunch/doc/source/index.rst

 wdncrunch |release|
 ===================

-The wdncrunch provides a template for a python project with CI and documentation.
+The wdncrunch package provides a template for a python project with CI and documentation.

 .. toctree::
    :hidden: